Healthy Masabacha – Hummus Upgraded!

 For the tomatoes

-- Set a pan to low-medium heat, add olive oil and fry the cherry tomatoes for 10 minutes.
-Half way in, drizzle in the pomegranate molasses / balsamic vinegar and season with salt and pepper.
+- Meanwhile, set a pan to low-medium heat, add olive oil and fry the cherry tomatoes for 10 minutes.
+Half way in, drizzle in the balsamic vinegar /pomegranate molasses and season with salt and pepper.
 Stir occasionally.
-The tomatoes are done when softened and sticky.9 oz cherry tomatoes, 2 tbsp balsamic vinegar, Salt and pepper to taste, 2 tsp olive oil
+The tomatoes are done when softened and sticky.9 oz cherry tomatoes, 2 tbsp balsamic vinegar, Salt and pepper to taste, 1 tsp olive oil

 - To serve, toast the flatbreads.
 Divide the masabacha between two bowls, top with the roasted tomatoes and serve with the toasted flatbreads and yogurt.2 flatbreads, 6 tbsp soy yogurt